-You’ve planned the travel dates and made all the reservations for your Universal Orlando vacation, and the kids are so excited they can’t wait.
-Now it’s time to think about packing, and Orlando Informer is happy to help you get started with our certified “Happy Family” list.
-Below you’ll find everything from the vacation standards to expert advice designed to make traveling with the kids safer and easier.
+You’ve planned the travel dates and made all the reservations for your Universal Orlando Resort vacation, and the kids are so excited, they can’t wait.
+Now, it’s time to think about packing, and Orlando Informer is happy to help you get started with our certified “Happy Family” list.
+Below, you’ll find everything from the vacation standards to expert advice designed to make traveling with the kids safer and easier.

-As with all air travel, if you will be flying to Orlando be sure to brush up on the FAA rules for packing.
-Start here for reminders of regulations such as luggage size as well as permitted and prohibited items.
-Also, make sure you know what fees your airline charges for checked luggage and what penalties they may collect for “overweight” bags.
+As with all air travel, if you will be flying to Orlando, be sure to brush up on the FAA rules for packing.
+Start here for reminders of regulations, such as luggage size, as well as permitted and prohibited items.
+Also, make sure you know what fees your airline charges for checked bags and what penalties they may collect for “overweight” bags.

-If you have the room, it’s always a good idea to pack a change of clothes and the minimal toiletry essentials for each member of your family (like toothbrush and toothpaste) in a carry-on.
-Hopefully you won’t need them, but you’ll want them should there be any mix up with your luggage.
+If you have the room, it’s always a good idea to pack a change of clothes and the minimal toiletry essentials for each member of your family (like a toothbrush and toothpaste) in a carry-on.
+Hopefully, you won’t need them, but you’ll want them should there be any mix-up with your luggage.